ZainRizvi/para-manager/README.md

-# PARA Workflower
+# PARA Manager

-`PARA Workflower` is an Obsidian plugin to make managing your Vault using the PARA Method, by Tiago Forte, a lot easier.
+`PARA Manager` is an Obsidian plugin to make managing your Vault using the PARA Method, by Tiago Forte, a lot easier.
 This plugin offers you a handful of very useful commands to
 - Initialize your Vault and prepare it to use PARA method with this plugin
 - Create a new Project, Area or Resource